AlexanderDesmond/Pong/README.md

 # Pong

-A simple single-player implementation of the game Pong in JavaScript.
+A simple single-player implementation of the game Pong in TypeScript.